RakhithJK/wazuh-wazuh-qa-wiki/Automatic-test-specification.md

     | **modify_perm** | `modify_perm=file_path%perms` | `modify_perm=/tmp/file.txt%644` |
     | **execute_command** | `execute_command=command` | `execute_command=service auditd stop` |

 - Alert fields: is the list of fields to be checked from the generated alert.
 The test will pass only if **ALL** the conditions in the list are passed.
+The check uses a **regex** string, so this field accept any valid regex for Python.
     ```
     syscheck.path=/root/test/file1.txt, syscheck.event=added
-    ```
-    It's possible to negate a condition using the character `!`:
-    ```
-    syscheck.path=/root/test/file1.txt, !syscheck.event=added
     ```

 ### Test file example: